Student Resources

 The Interfaith Center reflects the many diverse religious traditions on our campus.
 It is the representative organization for chaplains and campus ministry staff who are officially selected representatives of religious denominations and have a major concern for and a working relationship with the University.
 Worship services are held and opportunities are provided to learn about and appreciate diverse religious traditions.

-Ombudsman Office
+Ombuds Office

 LGBTQ* Services

-LGBTQ* Services strives to provide opportunities to raise awareness and educate about gender, sexuality, and LGBTQ* communities.
-We strive to create a welcoming, supportive, and inclusive campus where students are able and encouraged to bring their entire selves to the table.
+LGBTQ* Services strives to provide opportunities to raise awareness and educate about gender, sexuality and LGBTQ* communities.
+We strive to create a welcoming, supportive and inclusive campus where students are able and encouraged to bring their entire selves to the table.

 Campus Dining

 We know that students work hard, and it is our goal to provide them with nutrition programs that are both healthful and delicious.
 Our campus dining service strives to offer culinary creations that replicate homemade comfort foods, but with a healthy twist.
-Founded in 1969 as a complete dining service provider, CulinArt operates at over 250 locations and continually breaks ground in higher education dining.
+Founded in 1969 as a complete dining service provider, CulinArt operates at more than 250 locations and continually breaks ground in higher education dining.